amaranth-unm/food-stories/stories/the apple/index.md

 ---

 # Encounters with the apple
+by Rae F. (26, resident of Albuquerque, NM)
 Find here three brief anecdotes in response to a prompt to share "any memorable experience with apples in one's life."
-Respondents are Nino (34, resident of western Massachusetts), Scout (27, resident of NYC), and Dawood (29, roaming resident of all over).
+Respondents are dear friends of mine: Nino (34, resident of western Massachusetts), Scout (27, resident of NYC), and Dawood (29, roaming resident of all over).

 {% include figure.html
   class="right"